Progress

 To achieve the Water Quality Standards Attainment and Monitoring outcome, participating partners have committed to:

-• analyzing water quality trends in the Chesapeake Bay and its watershed,
+• Analyzing water quality trends in the Chesapeake Bay and its watershed.

-• explaining the factors affecting water quality trends in the Bay and its watershed,
+• Explaining the factors affecting water quality trends in the Bay and its watershed.

-• enhancing Chesapeake Bay Program models using our improved understanding of water quality trends,
+• Enhancing Chesapeake Bay Program models using our improved understanding of water quality trends.

-• adhering to the TMDL Accountability Framework.
+• Adhering to the Bay TMDL Accountability Framework.

 Download Management Strategy (.pdf)